lucab/artoolkit/artoolkit/README.txt

 Building using the XCode IDE:
 (1) Unpack the archive to a convenient location using StuffIt Expander, and open the ARToolKit.xproj.
 (2) Builds include a script target "Configure" which enables accelerated and rectangular texturing by default.
 If you wish to change these defaults, manually run the ./Configure script from Terminal as for a command-line build.
-(3) Executables are built as bundled applications into ARToolKit/bin, with the Data/ directory copied into the application bundle so that they may be moved from this location to other locations.
+(3) Mac OS X XCode builds now build the examples as bundled applications.
+The contents of the "Data" directory are copied into the application bundle at build time.
+The applications can thus be moved from their build locations.
+The utilities are still (mostly) built as command-line tools.

 The VRML renderering library and example (libARvrml & simpleVRML) are optional builds:
 (4) Using FinkCommander, do a binary install of mozilla-dev, followed by an install of openvrml4-dev and openvrml-gl5-dev.